salesforcecli/plugin-data/messages/tree.export.md

 # description

 export data from an org
-Exports data from an org into sObject tree format for use with the force:data:tree:import command.
+Exports data from an org into sObject tree format for use with the data:import:tree command.
 The query for export can return a maximum of 2,000 records.
 For more information, see the REST API Developer Guide: https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobject_tree.htm

 # flags.query